 How Schools can help Improve Behaviour in the Classroom

 Managing student behaviour is one of the most challenging aspects of teaching.
 However, there are many strategies schools can use to create a positive classroom environment that encourages good conduct.
-Establishing clear expectations, making lessons engaging, rewarding positive behaviour and responding calmly to misbehaviour can make a big difference.
+Establishing clear expectations, making lessons engaging, rewarding positive behavior, and responding calmly to misbehavior can make a big difference.

 LAFFAZ Media